cpmech/gosl/la/README.md

 The `Triplet` is more convenient for data input; e.g. during the assemblage step in a finite element code.
 The `CCMatrix` is better (faster) for computations and is the structure used by Umfpack.

-Triplets are initialised by giving the size of the corresponding matrix and the number of non-zero entries (components).
+Triplets are initialized by giving the size of the corresponding matrix and the number of non-zero entries (components).
 Thus, only space for the non-zero entries is allocated.
 Afterwards, each component can be set by calling the `Put` method after calling the `Start` method.
 The `Start` method can be called several times.
 Therefore, this structure helps with the efficient